 You can make simple bedtime tickets by taking 3×5 cards and decorating them with your child during the day.
-Feel free to go crazy with the glitter and stickers!
+Feel free to go crazy with paint, crayons, glitter and stickers.

-Be sure your bedtime routine addresses all of the usual things your children need (final bathroom trip, cup of water on the bedside table, lovey found and tucked in, some reading time to wind down, and a final hug and kiss).
-Then, when the bedtime routine is over, give your child two tickets along with a reminder that any other requests will cost them a ticket.
+First, be sure your bedtime routine addresses all of the usual things your children need (final bathroom trip, cup of water on the bedside table, lovey found and tucked in, some reading time to wind down, and a final hug and kiss).
+Then, when the bedtime routine is over and it’s time for you to leave your child’s room, give your child two tickets along with a reminder that they will need to grade a ticket for any other request.

-When your child calls you back to the bedroom or makes a curtain call out of the room to find you, ask for a ticket and quickly grant the request.
+When your child makes a callback or curtain call, ask for a ticket and quickly grant the request.
 (These requests should be ones that only take a minute or two.
 I worked with one family whose child was clever enough to use ticket to order a pizza!)
 The tickets expire in ten minutes and unused or expired tickets can be traded for a small reward in the morning.
 A timer can be useful to make sure that there’s no confusion about when they have expired.

-If your child’s request is vague (“I don’t like my bed”), let him or her know that you’ll do “one thing” to fix it (as long as it doesn’t involve your child leaving the bedroom, of course).
+If your child’s request is vague (“I don’t like my bed”), let him or her know that you’ll do one thing to fix it (as long as it doesn’t involve your child leaving the bedroom or take a very long time, of course).

-If your child does a callback after the tickets are gone (or have expired), just call back to him or her with a reminder to play with his or her lovey in bed until he or she is drowsy enough to fall asleep.
-If your child makes another curtain call after the tickets are gone (or have expired), just walk him or her quickly back to bed as silently as possible each and every time and, again, remind him or her to play quietly in bed until sleepy.
-If there are still many, many callbacks and curtain calls, try sitting in a chair in your child’s doorway facing out, being very quiet and reading a book or doing some work.
+If your child calls your back after the tickets are gone (or have expired), just reply with a reminder that he or she has no more tickets and that it’s time to read or play quietly in bed until he or she is drowsy enough to fall asleep.
+If your child makes another curtain call after the tickets are gone (or have expired), just walk him or her quickly back to bed as silently as possible each and every time and, again, remind him or her to read or play quietly in bed until sleepy.
+If the curtain calls don’t stop after one or two, try sitting in a chair in your child’s doorway facing out, being very quiet, and reading a book or doing some work.
 Quietly put your child back to bed each time he or she gets up.
 Once this is going well (this may take a week or two of being very consistent), you should be able to leave right away at bedtime.